Mexico Work Permit

 Depending on your nationality and the purpose of your trip, you may need an entry visa, residence permit and/or work permit.

 To be able to work in Mexico you need a Mexican work permit from the Institute of Immigration ("Instituto Nacional de Migración" - INM).
-While using work permit, you can make application for a residence visa.
+While using a work permit, you can make an application for a residence visa.

 The work permit is not a separate document.
-It is just a change to your activity status on your visa.
+It is just a change to your activity status on your visa

 Job seekers from abroad must find an employer willing to apply for a work permit and visa to the INM office on their behalf well in advance of the job’s starting date.

-For the application, the employer has to submit various documents, e.g. a proof of tax payments, a list of employees and their nationalities, the personal identification of a designated representative.
+For the application, the employer has to submit various documents, e.g. proof of tax payments, a list of employees and their nationalities, the personal identification of a designated representative.
 Furthermore, you need to submit a copy of your passport or other ID.

-The employer must make an application for the work permit with a proof that no Mexican is able to do the job.
+The employer must make an application for the work permit with proof that no Mexican is able to do the job.
 It takes about four weeks to process the work permit application.
-Normally, the foreign worker will receive work permit valid only for one employer and for an initial period of one year.
-Temporary residents can apply for one, two or three years extension.
+Normally, the foreign worker will receive a work permit valid only for one employer and for an initial period of one year.
+Temporary residents can apply for one, two or three years extensions.
 After four continuous years, you will be able to apply for a Permanent Resident Visa, which will allow you to reside indefinitely in Mexico.